YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 `*` is often used with `.`.
 What it does is matching the preceding element zero or more times (It's different from `bash`'s wildcard.)

 So what does this do?
+(Think before you run it!)

 ```
 sed 's/ .*/XXX/g' ECMspecies
 ```